NeonGeckoCom/neon-docs/docs/operations/neon_os/workflow_stable_release.md

   of Neon OS are eligible for release.
 - If a Neon OS release has already been pushed on this day, another release will have to wait until the next day for versioning to make sense.
-  > For this reason, a stable release should be pushed after all relevant cores
+  > For this reason, a stable release should be pushed after all relevant `core`
     and `neon-debos` releases for the day are completed.
 - The developer approving release will run the workflow to trigger a release in the [neon-os repository](https://github.com/NeonGeckoCom/neon-os/actions/workflows/manual_release.yaml)